A Flag For Buteshire

 Buteshire

-combines three of the ships from the local civic arms, again representing Arran, Bute and Great Cumbrae, with the blue and white chequered bar (“fess”) and yellow field, that feature prominently in local heraldry.
+combines three of the Somerled ships from the local civic arms, symbolising the three islands of Arran, Bute and Great Cumbrae, with the blue and white chequered bar (“fess”) and yellow field, that feature prominently in local heraldry.
 This design is available to buy here.

 Buteshire.png